lashondak/phase-0-tracks/version-control/git-definitions.md

 # Git Definitions

+#Hi Tyler!
+I'm on a mission to get caught up!

 **Instructions: ** Define each of the following Git concepts.

 * What is version control?
 Why is it useful?